Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Short-Term vs Long-Term: Which is Better?

-However, investment decisions shouldn't be driven purely by tax considerations.
-If a stock has run up significantly and fundamentals are deteriorating, it might be wise to book profits even if it means paying short-term capital gains tax.
+But one should not forget about the long-term tax benefit in investment decisions.
+If a stock price has significantly increased and its fundamentals are getting worse, it may be wise to realize profits even though paying short-term capital gains tax.

-I personally use this rule of thumb: Let tax considerations be a tiebreaker, not the primary decision driver.
-First, decide based on the investment merit.
-If you're unsure whether to hold or sell, then factor in the tax implications to make the final call.
+I have this personal rule of thumb: Let tax considerations be the tiebreaker, not the primary decision driver.
+First, judge the investment on its merits.
+If you are not sure whether to keep it or sell it, then consider the tax consequences to arrive at the final decision.

 Quick Reference: Tax Rates Comparison Table